kennyphan100/Battleship/README.md

 # Battleship Game

-This program implements the Battleship game in the console.
+This is a console application that simulates the Battleship game.